anuraghazra/anuraghazra.github.io/src/pages/case-studies/002-evolution-aquerium.md

 // names based on gender
 this.name = (this.getGender() === 'MALE') ? this.getRandomName(names_male) : this.getRandomName(names_female);
 ...
 ```

-and now, i will be talking only about main meat of the code not any other uncessecary code.
+And now, i will be talking only about main meat of the code not any other uncessecary code.
 so in the base class we have some methods

 - [applyFlock()](https://github.com/anuraghazra/EvolutionAquerium/blob/master/src/js/BaseAgent.js#L235)